canro91/canro91.github.io/_posts/2019-11-11-GitGuideForTfsUsers.md

 #### Pull or Merge Requests

-Some projects adopt another convention. _Nobody pushes or syncs directly to the master branch_.
+Some projects adopt another convention. _Nobody pushes or syncs directly to the master or develop branch_.

-Instead, every new task needs to go through a review phase using a pull or merge request. _"The author of the task asks to merge his changes into the current codebase"_, hence that name.
+Instead, every new task needs to go through a code review phase using a pull or merge request. _"The author of the task asks to merge his changes into the current codebase"_, hence that name.

-Most of the time, this review is done through a web tool or web interface.
-After the review, the same tool will allow the reviewer to merge the changes to the destination branch.
+Most of the time, this code review is done through a web tool or web interface.
+After one or two team members review your changes for bugs or any other issues, the same tool will allow the reviewer to merge the changes to the destination branch.

+> If you're interested in the code review process, check my post on [Tips and Tricks for Better Code Reviews]({% post_url 2019-12-17-BetterCodeReviews %}).

 ## Reference